Certain kinds of welding make dangerous fumes or occur in toxic environments

 These systems have important components with a lot of details to consider.

-We checked out the best PAPR welding helmets to bring you a nice list of great helmets.
+We checked out the best PAPR welding helmets to give you a list of great helmets.

 3M Speedglas Adflo